Earl Warren: Bill of Rights

 In 1962, Engel v.
 Vitale held that the Establishment Clause prohibits mandatory prayer in public school.
 The ruling sparked a strong backlash from many political and religious leaders, some of whom called for the impeachment of Warren.
 Warren became a favored target of right-wing groups, such as the John Birch Society, as well as the 1964 Republican presidential nominee, Barry Goldwater.
-Engel, the criminal procedure cases, and the persistent criticism of conservative politicians like Goldwater and Nixon contributed to a decline in the Court's popularity in the mid- and the late 1960s.
+Engel, the criminal procedure cases, and the persistent criticism of conservative politicians like Goldwater and Nixon contributed to a decline in the Court's popularity in the mid- and late 1960s.
 Griswold v.
 Connecticut had the Court strike down a state law designed to restrict access to contraception, and it established a constitutional right to privacy.
 Griswold later provided an important precedent for the case of Roe v.
 Wade, which disallowed many laws designed to restrict access to abortion.

 Criminal procedure

 In the early 1960s, the Court increasingly turned its attention to criminal procedure, which had traditionally been primarily a domain of the states.
 In Elkins v.
 United States (1960), Warren joined with the majority in striking down the "Silver Platter Doctrine," a loophole to the exclusionary rule that had allowed federal officials to use evidence that had been illegally gathered by state officials.
 The next year, in Mapp v.
 Ohio, the Court held that the Fourth Amendment's prohibition on "unreasonable searches and seizures" applied to state officials.
 Warren wrote the majority opinion in Terry v.
 Ohio (1968) in which the Court established that police officers may frisk a criminal suspect if they have a reasonable suspicion that the suspect is committing or is about to commit a crime.
 In Gideon v.
 Wainwright (1962), the Court held that the Sixth Amendment required states to furnish publicly funded attorneys to all criminal defendants accused of a felony and unable to afford counsel.
 Prior to Gideon, criminal defendants had been guaranteed the right to counsel only in federal trials and capital cases.

 In Escobedo v.
 Illinois (1964), the Court held that the Sixth Amendment guarantees criminal suspects the right to speak to their counsel during police interrogations.
 Escobedo was limited to criminal suspects who had an attorney at the time of their arrest and requested to speak with that counsel.
 In the landmark case of Miranda v.
 Arizona, Warren wrote the majority opinion, which established a right to counsel for every criminal suspect and required police to give criminal suspects what became known as a "Miranda warning" in which suspects are notified of their right to an attorney and their right to silence.
 Warren incorporated some suggestions from Brennan, but his holding in Miranda was most influenced by his past experiences as a district attorney.
 Unlike many of the other Warren Court decisions, including Mapp and Gideon, Miranda created standards that went far beyond anything that had been established by any of the states.
 Miranda received a strong backlash from law enforcement and political leaders.
-Conservatives angrily denounced what they called the "handcuffing of the police."
+Conservatives angrily denounced what they called the "handcuffing of the police".